ChocolateLoverRaj/rust-os-tutorial/Part 9/README.md

     (0xABCDEF as *mut u8).read_volatile();
 }
 ```
 here we are purposely triggering a [page fault](https://wiki.osdev.org/Exceptions#Page_Fault).
 The address `0xABCDEF` is invalid, and we are reading from it.
 If you run QEMU now, it will triple fault, and QEMU will reboot the VM, causing an endless loop of rebooting and triple faulting.
 Let's do two things to make this easier to debug.
 Let's pass `--no-reboot`, which makes QEMU exit without rebooting in the event of a triple fault.
 And also, `-d int`, which makes QEMU print all interrupts and exceptions that happen.
+Let's add `-d int` to our `tasks.json` for convenience.
 Now, when we run the VM again, we should see:
 ```
 check_exception old: 0xffffffff new 0xe
    285: v=0e e=0000 i=0 cpl=0 IP=0008:ffffffff80007d43 pc=ffffffff80007d43 SP=0000:ffff800003be8e60 CR2=0000000000abcdef